Skip to main content

 Does viewing metadata change the image?

-No. This tool only reads information, it never modifies your image file.
+No. This tool only reads information from the file; it never modifies it.

 Results are for general informational purposes only and should be checked before use.
 They are not professional advice.
 See our Disclaimer and Terms of Service.